mkantzer/mkantLogRhythm/README.md

 		* Please see "Known Issues" for justification for the excessive permissiveness

 * Create New Security Group
 	* Note down the security group ID

-Specifications:
 	* VPC: New VPC created above
 	* Rules:

 		* For both inbound and outbound